learn-teochew/learn-teochew.github.io/pages/particles.md

 >
 > [*Wang Sa & Ye Fong – Comedy Sketch*]({{ site.baseurl }}{% link pages/texts/wang_sa_ye_fong.md %})

-Li (1959) writes this word with a character consisting of a mouth radical 口 and the number two 二, because it is pronounced like 二 *no6*.
-However this character is not available in Unicode, so it is substituted here with the character 二.
+Li (1959) writes this word with a character 𰇇 consisting of a mouth radical 口 and the number two 二, because it is pronounced like 二 *no6*.
+However, this character is not available in most fonts.

 ### ho2 • 好 • seeking confirmation